Elevate Quantum Awarded $127 Million to Secure US Leadership in Quantum Technology – CNM a Designated Lead for Training Quantum Technicians

 In 2023, the Department of Commerce’s Economic Development Agency (EDA) designated Elevate Quantum as one of 31 regional Tech Hubs out of nearly 400 applicants, making it eligible for up to $1 billion in federal investment over the next decade.
 With $40.5 million in initial EDA funding and matching funds from Colorado ($77 million) and New Mexico ($10 million), the $127 million investment represents a down payment on the next 50 years of US quantum leadership.

-More than 10,000 quantum jobs are expected to be created by 2030 and 80 percent of these jobs will be for non-advanced degrees and offer a median salary of $125,000 per year.
+Through the federal and state investments, more than 10,000 quantum jobs are expected to be created by 2030 and 80 percent of these jobs will be for non-advanced degrees and offer a median salary of $125,000 per year.
 Graduates of the CNM Quantum Technician Bootcamp are expected to earn starting salaries in the $80,000-per-year range.

 Quantum technology will transform the economy and require a much larger workforce at all levels, including quantum technicians to service the technology and equipment.
 Recent projections already show that less than 50 percent of quantum computing jobs will be filled by 2025 without significant targeted efforts.